 A copy of the ebook in all three DRM-free, standard formats (.epub, .mobi and PDF)

-Guided tour with author* to settings in Blind Side (in and around London, travel not included) as well as a limited edition giclée print of the cover art from Unbound's award winning designers, ebook edition, access to the shed and your name in the Super Patrons list in the front of the ebook.
+Guided tour with author* to settings in Blind Side (in and around London, travel not included) as well as a limited edition giclée print of the cover art from Unbound's award winning designers, ebook edition and your name in the Super Patrons list in the front of the ebook.

 *If you cannot attend in London for the guided tour, a video tour of the settings in and around London will be available as an alternative.